DevExpress-Examples/reporting-wpf-designer-data-provider-list/Readme.md

 The `WizardCustomizationService` class implements the [IWizardCustomizationService](https://docs.devexpress.com/WPF/DevExpress.Xpf.Reports.UserDesigner.ReportWizard.IWizardCustomizationService) interface and allows you to customize the Data Source and Report Wizards.
 The `CustomizeDataSourceWizard` and `CustomizeReportWizard` methods contain the main logic for wizard customization:

 * `StartPage` - sets the wizard start page to the `ChooseDataProviderPage`.
-* `ReportType` - specifies the report type in the wizard customization model.
+* `ReportType` - specifies the report type in the report model.
-* `DataSourceType` - specifies the data source type in the wizard customization model.
+* `DataSourceType` - specifies the data source type in the report model.

 The `CustomizeProviders` method limits the available data source types and providers to a predefined list.